CamCairns/CamCairns.github.io/_posts/2016-12-03-why_docker_is_awesome_for_datascience.md

 ### What is Docker?

-There are lots of great resources out there on what Docker is and how to start using it so I want rehash any of that old stuff.
+There are lots of great resources out there on what Docker is and how to start using it so I wont rehash any of that old stuff.
 The typical way to describe Docker is as a tool for building and deploying fully contained filesystems.
 The "fully contained filesystems" are called Docker containers and contain everything that is needed to run: code, runtime, system tools, system libraries – anything you can install on a server.

 {: .center}
 {%include image.html img="/assets/posts/2016-12-03-why_docker_is_awesome_for_datascience/docker.png" caption="You will love this whale..."%}